City-of-Helsinki/drupal-asuntotuotanto/public/modules/custom/asu_apartment_search/README.md

 # City of Helsinki - Asuntotuotanto Apartment Search

+Initial setup for implementing Apartment Search (React app) to Asuntotuotanto Drupal.
+Note!
+This is not the preferred way to implement applications in to Drupal.
+Consult hel.fi developers for more preferable way to implement widgets.

 ## Requirements

-Make sure NodeJS v12.18 is installed globally.
+Make sure NodeJS (minimum v12.18) is installed.

 ## How to install